UniversityOfHelsinkiCS/kurki/README.md

 **Step 4:** See that the application works in [http://localhost:3003/servlet/index](http://localhost:3003/servlet/index).

-**If something is broken see the next section and restart from Step 1**
+**If something is broken see the next section with title "Something broken locally" and restart from Step 1**

 After initial setup: